xu-prog/C-project/README.md

-This is a shrot C# project called BankSystemApp
+This is a short C# project called BankSystemApp

 A simple console-based Bank System Application built in C# that simulates basic banking operations such as account management, deposits, withdrawals, transfers, and transaction history tracking.